Caring Voice Coalition will be closed Monday, May 29 in observance of Memorial day.

-Tracy Downing is a current, independent voting board member for 2016 and has served on the board of CVC since January 2006.
+Tracy Downing is a current, independent voting board member for 2017 and has served on the board of CVC since January 2006.

 Bruce Packett, Director

-Bruce Packett is the Deputy Executive Director at the American Academy of HIV Medicine.
+Bruce Packett is the deputy executive director at the American Academy of HIV Medicine.
 Bruce has served with the Academy since January 2005, previously working in public policy, program management and federal grants.
 As a private consultant, Packett currently advises a major accredited, post-graduate institution on development and fundraising activities.

 For undergrad, Packett studied English language and literature at the University of Maryland in College Park and has been active in continuing education and post-grad work in the humanities.
 He is also a trained, part-time musician.

-Bruce Packett is a current, independent voting board member for 2016 and has served on the board of CVC since December 2014.
+Bruce Packett is a current, independent voting board member for 2017 and has served on the board of CVC since December 2014.

 Gregory Smiley is the president, CEO of Caring Voice Coalition.
 Previously, he served as an advisor, based in South Africa, for the United Nations Program on HIV/AIDS, where he worked to build the capacity of 21 countries in Eastern and Southern Africa to respond to HIV.
 A graduate of both Duke University in Durham, N.C., and George Washington University’s School of Public Health in Washington, D.C., Smiley’s prior public health experience includes clinical research at George Washington University, the Alpha-1 Association, the National Cancer Institute’s Cancer Information Service, and the Presidential Advisory Council on HIV/AIDS.